GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 ## Backup and rollback

 ### Backup
-The optionala backup functionality (`backup_instances` step) moves the original instances to a backup subnet you specify in the `BACKUP_SUBNET` variable.
+The optional backup functionality (`backup_instances` step) moves the original instances to a backup subnet you specify in the `BACKUP_SUBNET` variable.
 You have to create a subnet for this manually since you need to specify a CIDR block that will work for you.
+For usage see the examples below.

 **Notes**:
 1. Current limitations: